How to Run a Lean Start-Up Company – Website & Business Tips

 Start with a Website, and use Coupons to keep it Lean

 No matter what sort of business you are looking to start you are going to need a website, especially if you are hoping to attract investors.
 To keep things as lean as possible, shop around for the best deal possible and use promo codes or coupons to save some money.
 We find that while most web hosting companies offer really good intro deals, long term we like GoDaddy.com for having reasonable prices and good customer service.
-Coupon Coder maintains a list of current promotions for domain names and hosting, definitely check them out before signing up to see if you can save 90% off (or more) from their regular prices.
+Couponcodehoster.org maintains a list of current promotions for domain names and hosting, definitely check them out before signing up to see if you can save 90% off with a special promotion (or more) from their regular prices.

 Sketch out a Business Plan and Projected Income